-Former bikini model, artist, chambermaid, hairdresser, cleaner, and caterer, Sarah has been in charge of finance and administration at Hope Street for several years now.
+Former bikini model, artist, chambermaid, hairdresser, you name it, Sarah has been in charge of finance and administration at Hope Street for several years now.
 Originally from Buckinghamshire, Sarah studied Fine Art at Liverpool John Moores University.
 Sarah prefers to make her own tea, since other members of staff can't always be trusted to do the job properly.
-In her spare time, she likes to fly to Italy, play the piano and violin, listen to Puccini and dubstep - not always at the same time.
+In her spare time, she likes to fly to Italy, 'play' the piano and violin, listen to Puccini and Rakim, preferably all at the same time.

 Sarah is frequently kept awake worrying that Hope Street and, indeed, the world, revolve around her.

 Montserrat is a theatrical jack of all trades... almost.
 Trained as an actress in her native Spain and at Ecole Phillipe Gaulier in London, and combined acting and directing from early on in her (long) career.
 She has produced her own work, especially as joint-artistic director of the small scale theatre company Dende Collective and has been teaching regularly in places like East 15, Mountiew Drama School, National Youth Theatre of GB and venues like Contact Theatre in Manchester or Lyric Hammersmith in London to aspiring young actors.
 She managed to not put them off; some of them even have successful careers!
 She has recently made the move from London to the North and is passionate about Liverpool and Hope Street.
 In one of her many theatrical lives, she worked as a performer in a Japanese theme park... her love for sushi stems from those days.